nextpyp/pyp/docs/workshop/dhvi_day1.rst

 Tomogram segmentation
 ---------------------

 For segmenting tomograms, we will use a pre-trained `MemBrain-Seg <https://github.com/teamtomo/membrain-seg>`_ model that can be directly applied to tomograms produced by the pre-processing block.
-In addition, we will clean up the segmentaion results using geometric criteria.
+In addition, we will clean up the segmentation results using geometric criteria.

 .. nextpyp:: Step 3: Segmentation
   :collapsible: open